 This service is run seven days a week and must be booked in advance.
 There is a charge for this service.
 For further information please call 03000 413 567 and to make a booking call 01892 832447.

 A Braille service is also available for those people requesting timetables in this form.

 There are a number of locations within the Town Centre where parking for holders of Orange/Blue badges are catered for.

 There are two public toilets, suitable for wheelchair users, within the town centre.
 These are at:

 - St. George’s Centre (at the back of the centre)

 - Gravesend Market (Tuesday to Sunday)

 These facilities are available 24 hours a day and are accessed by the use of a RADAR key.
-If you need to obtain a RADAR key, one can be bought by calling at the Cashiers counter at the Civic Centre on weekdays, Monday to Friday 9am until 4.30pm.
-The cost is currently £3.31.
+If you need to obtain a RADAR key, one can be bought by calling at the Cashiers counter at the Civic Centre, Monday to Friday, or at the Visitor Information Centre in Gravesend Borough Market, Tuesday to Sunday.

 Easy access trails are ideal for people with pushchairs, wheelchair users or for those who prefer flatter surfaces with no stiles or gates.